Red Velvet Pancakes

 - Sugar.
 Use either white sugar, brown sugar, or coconut sugar.

 - Buttermilk.
-To react with the baking soda and make thick and airy pancakes.
-If you don’t have buttermilk, use whole milk with one tablespoon of apple cider vinegar.
+Reacts with the baking soda to make thick and airy pancakes.
+If you don’t have buttermilk, make your own using one cup of milk with one tablespoon of vinegar or lemon juice.

 - Eggs.
 Room temperature eggs are best.